 This Upstream / Downstream fable was presented in the Mindfulness-based Stress Reduction course that I’m taking.
 It was not given with any particular meaning and as several of us discussed it I realized that different people can take it different ways.
-Our perspective determines how we perceive this story.
-If you aren’t familiar with this “modern fable” please listen to it before reading on.
+Your perspective and experience will determine the way you interpret this fable.

 Unfortunately, they are spending all this time trying to rescue us that they don’t really stop to think about why we are there in the first place.
 What is happening upstream that is causing so many of us to end up in this river needing help downstream?